 In Marblegate Asset Management v.
-Education Management Corp, the bondholder Marblegate Asset Management sued against an exit-consent transaction proposed by a coalition of the distressed issuer Education Management Corp and its secured term-loan creditors.
+Education Management Corp, the bondholder Marblegate Asset Management sued against an exit-consent transaction proposed by a coalition of the distressed debtor Education Management Corp and its secured term-loan creditors.
 The debtor business-founded in 1962 and growing into one of the largest for-profit providers of US college and graduate education with more than 20,000 employees-consisted of a holding company liable for 1.3 billion USD of secured term loans and a subsidiary liable for 500 million USD of unsecured bonds.
 Marblegate Asset Management was a minority bond investor, holding par value of 14.3 million USD.

 When Education Management slid into financial distress in 2014, it commenced negotiations with secured term loan creditors.
-The resulting restructuring support agreement proposed a distribution of debt hair-cuts across all creditors, offering bondholders to exchange their claims for new bonds with an effective recovery of roughly 33%.
-To discourage hold-outs from the bond exchange offer, the coalition of debtor and senior secured creditors designed an exit-consent transaction: In case of dissent, secured term lenders would release the holding parent of loan guarantees, triggering an indenture-conform cancellation of the bonds' parent guarantee via an extant intercreditor agreement.
+Negotiations resulted in a restructuring support agreement (RSA) which, among other things, offered bondholders to exchange their claims for new bonds with an effective recovery of roughly 33%.
+To discourage bondholders from holding out, the RSA stipulated the following exit-consent transaction: In case of any hold-outs, secured term lenders would release the parent holding of loan guarantees, triggering an indenture-conform cancellation of the bonds' parent guarantee via an extant intercreditor agreement.
 Then, secured term lenders would foreclose on the company's assets-including assets of the subsidiary liable for bond debt-and immediately sell to a newly formed subsidiary.
 Consenting bondholders would receive new claims against the newly formed subsidiary.
 Dissenting bondholders, by contrast, would be left with a nominally unimpaired, yet effectively worthless claim against an empty corporate shell.

-Marblegate Asset Management held out and sued against the coalition in October 2014 at the Court of the Southern District of New York.40 It claimed that the bond exchange offer was overly coercive.
+Marblegate Asset Management held out and sued against the coalition in October 2014 at the Court of the Southern District of New York.40 It essentially claimed that the bond exchange offer was overly coercive.
 After hearings and other proceedings in November, the court shared an opinion with both parties on December 15, which went into effect on December 30, 2014.
 Broadening the interpretation of the Trust Indenture Act Section 316(b), the court largely sided with bondholders:41